 Is it fantasy?
 Is it sci-fi?
-I have no idea, but I thoroughly enjoyed reading Mirage by Somaiya Daud.
+I have no idea, but I found Mirage by Somaiya Daud interesting enough.

 At just shy of 80K words (roughly 300 pages long), it makes for a quick weekend read, but I think that’s a good thing for this particular story.
 Mirage is heavily character-driven, so the shorter length prevents it from feeling too internalized and slow.
 Character-driven stories tend to feel boring in that all the growth happens within the characters rather than playing out externally through the plot.